m4nu-git/Booking-Platform-Backend/README.md

-# Airbnb Microservices – Platform Architecture Overview
+# Booking Platform Microservices – Platform Architecture Overview

 This document provides an overview of the architecture and core functionality of our Airbnb-style microservices platform.